nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/QuickStart_arcCommander_expert.md

 arc sync -f -r https://git.nfdi4plants.org/<YourUserName>/<YourARC> -m "initialize ARC structure"
 ```

+> 💡 The last command will prompt an Error `ERROR: GIT: fatal: repository 'https://git.nfdi4plants.org/<YourUserName>/<YourARC>' not found`.
+Don't worry, the ARC is being created at that address.

 ```bash
 # Even if you linked to the DataHUB, you might have to repeat this step before syncing
 arc remote accesstoken get -s https://git.nfdi4plants.org